delta-io/website/src/content/blog/liquid-clustering/index.md

 ## How to change your clustering columns

 Unlike traditional partitioning and Z-ordering, you can change your liquid clustering columns without having to rewrite all the data.
-This flexibility is what
+This flexibility is what makes liquid clustering a powerful tool for optimizing your data layout over time.

 Run an ALTER TABLE command, to change the clustering columns: